Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Guide-ActivateDeactivate.md

 Delailed infomration about activation and deactivation you can find [here](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/Objects/PlansActivationAndRunning.md).

-You have to implement activation and deactivation endpoints in any case.
-If actvity has no activation and deactivation logic you can end with simple pass-trough implementation.
-This simple implementation is exactly what we are going to do in our sample.
-Lets start.
+If actvity has no activation and deactivation logic you can simply return the Activity JSON without any changes.
+However, it's highly recommended that you provide Validation support. ([Learn about Fr8's Validation Services](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/OperatingConcepts/ActivitiesValidation.md)).

 #### Activation